Aximorphic Perspective Projection Model for Immersive Imagery: Aximorphic Primary-ray Map

-\begin{rem} Focal-length $f$ value must be same for $\vec\theta_x$ and $\vec\theta_y$.
+\begin{rem} The focal-length $f$ value must be the same for both $\vec\theta_x$ and $\vec\theta_y$.
 Therefore, only one reference angle $\Omega$ can be chosen, either horizontal or vertical. \end{rem}

-Inverse function to Equation \eqref{eq:focal length}, for angle-of-view $\Omega$ from focal-length $f$, is obtained as follows
+Inverse function, to equation \eqref{eq:focal length}, for angle-of-view $\Omega$, from focal-length $f$, is obtained as follows:

 This formula can be used to obtain the actual vertical angle-of-view from a horizontally established focal length.
 Similarly horizontal angle $\Omega_h$ can be obtained using the $\vec k_x$ parameter.
-Diagonal angle $\Omega_d$ can be obtained using interpolation by $\vec\varphi$.
+Here input value $r$ denotes radius at $\Omega$.